mendel5/alternative-front-ends/README.md

 - [Youtube-dl](https://github.com/ytdl-org/youtube-dl): Command-line program to download videos from YouTube.com and other video sites

-- [Youtube-dl-gui](https://github.com/jely2002/youtube-dl-gui): A cross-platform GUI for youtube-dl made in Electron and node.js
+- [OpenVideoDownloader / Youtube-dl-gui](https://github.com/jely2002/youtube-dl-gui): A cross-platform GUI for youtube-dl made in Electron and node.js

 - [ytdl-gui](https://github.com/JaGoLi/ytdl-gui): A simple-to-use, cross-platform graphical interface for youtube-dl